hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's an AWS Web IDentity Federation service
 	- It allows to sign up and sign in to an apps
-	- It acts as an identity broker between our application and a Web I.D.
+	- It acts as an identity broker between our application and a Web I.D
 	- It uses Token Service (STS) to provide temporary credentials which map to an IAM role
 	- It allow to synchronize our users data for multiple devices
 - IDentity Federation (IDF):